milkcircle/milkcircle.github.io/_posts/2018-09-07-a-desert-ride.md

 Given way to ash, a static, withered trunk of lost life
 And -- hopes dashed, chest burning with smoldering embers,
 squinted eyes yearning for the flaxen frame my virgin mind conceived --
-I urged my steed, "Ride on."
+I urged my steed, "Carry on."